 NB.
-All children under the age of three years are restricted to our four and five-day cruises only, due to a minimum age policy employed by the transfer boat operators.
+All children under the age of seven years are restricted to our four and five-day cruises only, due to a minimum age policy employed by the transfer boat operators.

 Will I need dive insurance?

 Insurance is an important part of any holiday for everyone, no more so than when diving.
 At Oktavia Dive Center we want the best for guests on board with us and this includes adequate insurance should the unthinkable happen.
 Many people assume their normal travel insurance will cover them whilst diving but this is not always the case.
 Immediate medical care from doctors, evacuation and overnight stays are usually covered via normal travel insurance but what would happen if you needed hyperbaric treatment?
 The standard first treatment lasts for five hours and costs up to US$785 per hour in Thailand: do you have a spare US$3,925 in the bank ready to be used?

 For extra peace of mind we offer dive insurance at very cheap rates – just THB 250/day or THB 1,000/week.
 It is unlikely that you will ever need this service as we pride ourselves on being the best and the safest liveaboard in the Similan Islands but incidents can happen in any sport or activity.